x-govuk/govuk-accessibility-mistakes-forms/app/examples/input-labels/index.md

 ---
 layout: example
-title: Don't forget autocomplete labels
+title: Do not forget to use autocomplete attributes on input fields
 description: If you are asking for fields that people regularly complete, autocomplete helps them save time by helping their web browser guess the response.
 tags: "Code"
 mistake: